hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownListItem.class/README.md

-A MarkdownListItem represents a list item in the document tree after parsing.
+A MarkdownListItem represents a list item contained by a list in the document tree after parsing.

 Instance Variables
 	number:		<SmallInteger>

 number
-	- xxxxx
+	- number of list item. only set if list item is ordered